AlpineSoftworks/.github/profile/README.md

 </p>

 <h1 align="center">Alpine Technology</h1>
-Alpine's developers has many projects under develop and we thrive to make development easier and here are some of the projects:
+Alpine's developers have many projects under development (not much now) and we strive to make development easier here are some of the projects:

 ## Project Proton
 * GitHub Repository: [./Proton](https://github.com/AlpineTechnology/Proton)
 * Information: Proton is a tool on [Roblox](https://roblox.com/), it has a unique and sleek design and it has features no other development tool has.
+(Discontinued due to Byfron update blocking any sort of modifications from being used externally / internally)
 ## Rose Library
 * GitHub Repository: [./Rose](https://github/AlpineTechnology/Rose)
-* Information: Rose is a Open-Sourced User Interface Library for [Roblox](https://roblox.com) inspired on the Windows 11 Settings design, it brings features that no other library contains and is being constantly updated.
+* Information: Rose is an Open-Sourced User Interface Library for [Roblox](https://roblox.com) inspired by the Windows 11 Settings design, it brings features that no other library contains and is constantly updated.
+(Discontinued due to Byfron update blocking any sort of modifications from being used externally / internally)

+<h1 align="center">Disclaimer</h1>
+These contributions or works were developed for commissions and/or public use for testing.
+We do not take any responsibility for the outcomes of using these tools